Minigeee/reel-ai/docs/project.md

 ## 2. Target Users

-Primary Focus: Content Creators
-Specific Niche: Educational Content Creators
+Primary Focus: Short-form Video Content Creators Initial Launch Focus: Educational Content Creators

-User Stories:
+The platform will ultimately serve creators across multiple niches including entertainment, lifestyle, comedy, and more.
+For our initial release, we're showcasing the platform's capabilities through educational content creators.

+User Stories (Educational Content Focus - Initial Release):
 1. "As an educational content creator, I want to upload and edit videos directly in the app"
 2. "As an educational content creator, I want to add timestamps and chapters to my educational content"
 3. "As an educational content creator, I want to automatically generate captions for my videos"
 4. "As an educational content creator, I want to add visual effects and text overlays to emphasize key points"
 5. "As an educational content creator, I want to categorize my videos by subject and difficulty level"
 6. "As an educational content creator, I want to preview my content before publishing"

+Future User Stories Will Include:
+- Entertainment creators focusing on short skits
+- Lifestyle creators sharing quick tips and tutorials
+- Comedy creators needing quick editing tools
+- News creators requiring fast turnaround times

 ## 3. Project Requirements